 Catch a Friday or Saturday evening showing of Mozart’s comedy opera, Così fan tutte, performed at Shenandoah University with live orchestra music by the world renowned Shenandoah University Conservatory.
 Get your tickets in advance – these shows sell out!

 Enjoy a spa treatment at the Saumaj Health Spa located in the George Washington hotel – you don’t need to be a hotel guest to enjoy their services!

 Spend your final day in the Winchester area experiencing spring in the Shenandoah Valley.

-There are numerous brunch options in the area – head down to Regions 117 on the shore of Lake Frederick for an outstanding farm to fork menu, or if you want to stay close, wander over to Joe’s Steakhouse in Old Town.
-For a very unique experience, try the Coach and Horses Tea Room, but make your reservations well ahead of time.
+If you would like to have an incredible brunch – head down to Regions 117 on the shore of Lake Frederick for an outstanding farm to fork menu, or if you want to stay close, wander over to Violino Ristorante Italiano in Old Town for an authentic Italian lunch.
+For a very unique experience, try Sweet NOLA’s Southern Food Lounge.

 The Patsy Cline Historic House is a must-see while in town; Patsy (or “Ginny” as her friends and family called her) lived a challenging early life but her relationship with her single mother kept her strong.
 Learn her inspiring story and walk in her footsteps.

 Before departing for home, consider ending your visit with a local tradition at Apple Blossom time – a leisurely country drive among the apple orchards.
+(Your route could include: Cedar Creek Grade, Marlboro Road, Middle Road, and Barley Lane).
 View the rows and rows of pink and white blossoms set among the backdrop of the Blue Ridge and Allegheny Mountains in the distance.